silinternational/docker-php7-apache/README.md

 # Docker PHP7 Apache #

-A Docker image for running PHP 7 websites using Apache.
+A customized Docker image for running PHP 7 websites using Apache.

 ## Recommendations ##